 Embrace your cold, dark side.

 Insufficient darkness is often a culprit for frequent and prolonged awakenings, so do your best to dim things down completely.
 If you need a light to use the bathroom or other reasons, try a nightlight.
-If you find you can’t black out sources of light well enough, experiment with a sleep mask (sometimes it can take a few tries to get used to).
+If you find you can’t block out sources of light well enough, experiment with a sleep mask (sometimes it can take a few tries to get used to).

 Mind the 3 Ms of noise control.

 Even if you’re not conscious of it, sound can throw off your sleep quality.
 Keep things hush-hush with these 3 tricks: mask, maintain, and muffle.

 - Masking sound with white noise reduces differences between background noises to make it less interruptive.
 You can use old-fashioned sources of white noise like fans, or find an app for that.

-Maintaining as consistent of noise as possible is also important because often the unpredictability of sound is more irritating to our sleep than the actual sound; for example, mellow instrumental music will often have more consistent volume and tone than the TV will.
+- Maintaining as consistent noise as possible is also important, because often the unpredictability of sound is more irritating to our sleep than the actual sound.
+For example, mellow instrumental music will often have more consistent volume and tone than the TV will.

 - Finally, muffle sounds to keep them from hitting your precious ear drums in the first place!
 Close windows and doors, and try out earplugs—there are more styles out there than you might expect, so experiment to find the best fit.

 Be wary of allergies.

 Finding yourself sniffling, sneezing, or wheezing after hitting the hay?
 Do an allergy audit of your bedroom.
-Outdoor air can bring in seasonal allergies like pollen.
-Carpets, beddings, mattresses and pillows can hold irritating dust, dust mites, pet dander, mold, and other allergens.
+Outdoor air can bring in seasonal allergens like pollen.
+Carpets, beddings, mattresses, and pillows can hold irritating dust, dust mites, pet dander, mold, and other allergens.
 No good.
-Fortunately, once you identify an allergen problem, there are usually simple solutions such as using air purifiers, changing filters, washing linens and vacuuming.
+Fortunately, once you identify an allergen problem, there are usually simple solutions such as using air purifiers, changing filters, washing linens, and vacuuming.

 Sleep and relaxation are a huge deal for overall health, and for kicking addictive behaviors.
 At Workit Health, we’ve got a lot of intel from experts, plus firsthand experience on how to unwind, fall asleep, and stay asleep, without drugs, alcohol, and other addictive behaviors.
 Check back often for more tips or get started with us below.